 Science History Institute

 Sadly but perhaps not surprisingly, some of these stories include female scientists whose work has been obscured or even forgotten.
-A good example is the photo at right from our digital collections.
+A good example is this photo.
 Until May 2020 only Dr. Michael Somogyi (1883–1971) was identified by name; the five women he’s pictured with were labeled simply as “female laboratory assistants.”
-But thanks to a social media crowdsourcing campaign launched during last year’s Women’s History Month, one of the unknown women has since been identified as Irene Karl (1915–2006), a renowned biochemist who was a pioneer in metabolic disorders.
+But thanks to a social media crowdsourcing campaign launched during Women’s History Month in 2020, one of the unknown women has since been identified as Irene Karl (1915–2006), a renowned biochemist who was a pioneer in metabolic disorders.

 Check out more women in science-related items from our digital collections, including images of female scientists, lab technicians, and other scientific workers, as well as an array of materials related to women’s health.
 And some really cool stamps.